anilech/oracle_directory_transfer/README.md

 The [sqlcl_ora_dir_download.js](https://github.com/anilech/oracle_directory_transfer/blob/f8931b5d059b79015950ef79ff66080c8c89390f/sqlcl_ora_dir_download.js)
 script works in a download-mode only, but it doesn't require the UTL_FILE's grant.

 To use the script you need to connect to the database with the SQLcl first.
 Then execute it with the `SCRIPT` command.
-Options are:
+#### Parameters are:
  `-d` or `--directory` - oracle directory to download from
  `-f` or `--file`      - filename to download
  `-m` or `--move`      - delete source file after the transfer